FAQGURU/FAQGURU/topics/en/mongodb.md

 * https://www.mongodb.com/faq

 [[↑] Back to top](#MongoDB)
 ### What are three primary concerns when choosing a data management system?
-(Expert)

 There are three primary concerns you must balance when choosing a data management system: consistency, availability, and partition tolerance.
 * **Consistency** - means that each client always has the same view of the data.